The Red Sea may be home to some fantastic diving but Egypt has one of the world's richest cultural heritages.

 A range of different Nile River boats are available.
 They are described as 'floating hotels' and offer excellent facilities and accommodation.
 In Egypt, a small difference in price can mean a huge difference in quality.
 Small savings can mean much lower levels of satisfaction.
 So the options provided by Travel Egypt represent the best value for money, to make your trip unforgettable for all the right reasons.

-Partake in a fully guided tour of Egypt's National Museum which houses many of the important relics from ancient Egyptian history.
+Partake in a fully guided tour of the National Museum which houses many of the important relics from ancient Egyptian history.
 Here you can tour around the world's largest collection of Pharaonic antiquities, including many treasures of King Tutankhamen.
 This includes an optional visit to the Royal Mummy Room, home to 9 royal mummies from pharaoh times including Queen Hatshepsut.

 The Cairo tour also features an unforgettable visit to see the Pyramids of Giza (Cheops, Chephren Mycerinus) and the legendary Sphinx - the oldest of the 7 wonders of the ancient world.
 Take unforgettable photographs of all 3 pyramids plus the Great Sphinx, believed to feature the head of the pharaoh Khafra.